-- Go back to post with tensioning terminal and hand turn the body back onto the threaded eye.
-Tension the cable by holding it to prevent the cable from turning while you turn the Adjust-A-Body[®] with a 7/16" open-end wrench.
-Be careful to protect the cable from damage while tensioning the Adjust-A-Body[®]. - 2.
+- At the tensioning terminal, tension the cable by holding it to prevent the cable from turning while you turn the Adjust-A-Body[®] with a 7/16" open-end wrench.
+Be careful to protect the cable from damage while tensioning the Adjust-A-Body[®]. - 3.
 Turn the lock nut against the body and tighten with open-end wrenches.
-Leave about 1/2" of thread exposed when tight for future tensioning if needed.

-3. Tension all cables to desired amount in sequence, beginning with the center cables, moving up and down toward the top and bottom.
+4. Tension all cables to desired amount in sequence, beginning with the center cables, moving up and down toward the top and bottom.
 As you tension each cable, give it a sharp pull downward mid-span to help set the wedges, then re-tension as necessary in the same sequence.